 The intent of this Success Criterion is to ensure that users with disabilities are given adequate time to interact with Web content whenever possible.
 People with disabilities such as blindness, low vision, dexterity impairments, and cognitive limitations may require more time to read content or to perform functions such as filling out on-line forms.
-If Web functions are time-dependent, it will be difficult for some users to perform the required action before a time limit occurs.
+If Web functions are time-dependent, it is difficult for some users to perform the required action before a time limit occurs.
 This may render the service inaccessible to them.
-Designing functions that are not time-dependent will help people with disabilities succeed at completing these functions.
-Providing options to disable time limits, customize the length of time limits, or request more time before a time limit occurs helps those users who require more time than expected to successfully complete tasks.
-These options are listed in the order that will be most helpful for the user.
+Designing functions that are not time-dependent helps people with disabilities succeed at completing these functions.
+Providing options to disable time limits, customize the length of time limits, or a request for more time before a time limit occurs, helps those users who require more time than expected to successfully complete tasks.
+These options are listed in the order that are most helpful for the user.
 Disabling time limits is better than customizing the length of time limits, which is better than requesting more time before a time limit occurs.

 Follow the guidelines under How to Meet Success Criteria 2.2.1.

 Points to note are:

 Certain users may find content that moves is distracting, or even physically painful, making it difficult to concentrate on other parts of the page.
 Also, such content may prove difficult to read for people who have trouble keeping up with moving text.

 Depending on the nature of the content, you can apply one or more of the following suggestions when creating web pages containing moving, flashing, or blinking content:

 Because any content that does not meet this success criterion can interfere with a user’s ability to use the whole page, all content on the web page (whether it is used to meet other success criteria or not) must meet this success criterion.
 See Conformance Requirement 5: Non-Interference.

 In certain cases, flashing content can cause photosensitive seizures.
 This success criterion allows such users to access and experience all content without worrying about flashing content.